reelmatt/reelmatt.github.io/projects.md

 project's README mentions, the quick summary of the project is:
 > PyWorkflow is a visual programming application for building data science pipelines and workflows

-My responsibilities included most of the back-end design and implementation.
+My responsibilities included most of the backend design and implementation.
 Some highlights include:
 * Workflow model to represent a visual workflow as a computational graph.
-* REST API to map front-end actions to the back-end computational graph, including execution of workflows.
+* REST API to map frontend actions to the backend computational graph, including execution of workflows.
 * Designed an extensible Node class to support new user-created workflow operations.
 PyWorkflow included a handful of Nodes for users to start with, but the main draw to the